Damian Bugg: Biography

 Bugg was born in Tasmania and attended school and university in at the University of Tasmania, where he resided at St. John Fisher College, graduating with a Bachelor of Laws in 1969.
-He was called to the Bar of the Supreme Court of Tasmania in 1969 and worked for the Hobart law firm Dobson, Mitchell and Allport from 1970 to 1976 as a lawyer specialising in commercial law and litigation, and as senior litigation partner from 1977 until 1986 when he was appointed as the first Director of Public Prosecutions for Tasmania.
+He was called to the Bar of the Supreme Court of Tasmania in 1969 and worked for the Hobart law firm Simmons Wolfhagen from 1969 to 1970.
+In 1971 he married Jenny and they travelled to England and Europe for three years.
+From 1972 to 1973 Bugg worked in the litigation branch of the London law firm Howard Kennedy and Rossi, returning to Tasmania and working as Crown Counsel in the office of the Crown Advocate for Tasmania from 1974 to 1975.
+He then worked for the Hobart law firm Dobson, Mitchell and Allport from 1976 to 1982 as a lawyer specialising in commercial law and criminal litigation, and as senior litigation partner from 1982 until 1986 when he was appointed as the first Director of Public Prosecutions for Tasmania.
 He took silk in 1994.

 Bugg has served as President of the Bar Association of Tasmania, Chairman of the Legal Assistance Scheme and a Member of the Council of the Law Society of Tasmania.
-He was a Member of the Council of the Australian Institute of Judicial Administration for nine years and is currently a board member of the Canadian-based International Society for the Reform of Criminal Law.
-He chaired the Electronic Recording Committee which implemented the program of video recorded Police interviews in Tasmania in 1987, and established and chaired the Forensic Science Services Committee in 1988, has written and spoken about Victims Rights, Pretrial Disclosure, Committals and Procedural Reform.
+He was a Member of the Council of the Australian Institute of Judicial Administration for nine years and was a board member and then President of the Canadian-based International Society for the Reform of Criminal Law.
+He established and chaired the Electronic Recording Committee which implemented the program of video recorded Police interviews throughout Tasmania in 1987, the first jurisdiction in Australia to do so, and established and chaired the Forensic Science Services Committee in 1988, has written and spoken about Victims Rights, Pretrial Disclosure, Committals and Procedural Reform.

-Bugg served as Tasmania's first Director of Public Prosecutions, from 1986 to 2001, during which time he successfully prosecuted Martin Bryant in 1996 for the murder of 35 people and the attempted murder of 23 others in the 1996.
-Bugg is the first and only person in Australian history to have a Defendant convicted of multiple Murders and Attempted Murders without any quantifiable or qualified Forensic evidence.
-It was a Judge Only trail with no jury.
-Following sentencing the Case records were sealed for 30 years then in 2025,they were re-sealed for a further 75 years.
+Bugg served as Tasmania's first Director of Public Prosecutions, from 1986 to 1999, during which time he successfully prosecuted Martin Bryant in 1996 for the murder of 35 people and the attempted murder of 23 others in April 1996.
+Bryant pleaded guilty before the Chief Justice of the Supreme Court of Tasmania in November 1996.
+Following sentencing the Case records were sealed for 30 years then in 2025, they were re-sealed for a further 75 years.